-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Science and Engineering Practice Using Mathematics and Computational Thinking: Use mathematical representation to describe and/or support scientific conclusions.
-Plants or algae form the lowest level of the food chain.At each link upward in a food web, only a small fraction of the matter Energy and Matter: • At each link in an ecosystem, matter and energy are conserved.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical representation to describe and/or support scientific conclusions.
+Plants or algae form the lowest level of the food chain.
+At each link upward in a food web, only a small fraction of the matter consumed at the lower level is transferred upward to produce growth and release energy in cellular respiration at the higher level.
+Given this inefficiency, there are generally fewer organisms at higher levels of a food web.
+Some matter reacts to release energy for life functions, some matter is stored in newly made structures, and much is discarded.
+The chemical elements that make up the molecules of organisms pass through food webs and into and out of the atmosphere and soil, and they are combined and recombined in different ways.
+At each link in an ecosystem, matter and energy are conserved.
+Energy and Matter: Energy cannot be created or destroyed.
+It only moves between one place to another, between objects and/or fields, or between systems.